Travel North - 57: Unwind in a Less Visible Corner of the Dales - Upper Swaledale

 Keld and the infant River Swale

-The track back to Muker winds along the dale below more woodland along the hillside.
+The track back to Muker winds along the dale below more woodland, and along the hillside.

 Now your gaze takes in the crags high above, rather than down from amid them.
 A footbridge leads back across the river, a turn right along the waterside track to another stone barn.
 Where the track turns fives you a view up to Hooker Mill Scar between two peaks, the one on the right seen from here being Kisdon Hill.
 The track takes you uphill to a field corner where another lane takes you back into Muker along the base of the steep hill.